frappe/erpnext/erpnext/docs/user/manual/en/introduction/implementation-strategy.md

 Once you are familiar with ERPNext, start entering your live data!

   * Clean up the account of test data or better, start a fresh install.
-  * If you just want to clear your transactions and not your master data like Item, Customer, Supplier, BOM etc, you can click delete the Company against which you have made the transactions and start with a fresh Bill of Materials.
-To delete a company, open the Company Record via Setup > Masters > Company and delete the company by clicking on the **Delete Company** button at the bottom.
+  * If you just want to clear your transactions and not your master data like Item, Customer, Supplier, BOM etc, you can click delete the organization against which you have made the transactions and start with a fresh Bill of Materials.
+To delete a organization, open the organization Record via Setup > Masters > organization and delete the organization by clicking on the **Delete organization** button at the bottom.
   * You can also setup a new account at [https://erpnext.com](https://erpnext.com), and use the 30-day free trial.
 [Find out more ways of deploying ERPNext](/introduction/getting-started-with-erpnext)
   * Setup all the modules with Customer Groups, Item Groups, Warehouses, BOMs etc.
   * Import Customers, Suppliers, Items, Contacts and Addresses using Data Import Tool.